Spade-kun/BookKeeping_Laravel/PROJECT_SUMMARY.md

 ## 🎯 Project Overview

 A complete, production-ready Laravel web application for a bookkeeping business, featuring Tesla.com-inspired design patterns with modern animations, clean aesthetics, and exceptional user experience.
+The site uses a professional blue-forward color palette aligned with the client's brand identity while maintaining the minimalist Tesla aesthetic.

 ## ✅ Completed Features